Last Updated: April 30, 2015

 Up to 50% of older adults living at home, and between 45 and 80%

-of those living in nursing homes,
+of those living in nursing homes, have

-older persons.
+persons.
 Constant struggling with physical pain can cause

 depression, anxiety, social problems, loss of appetite and sleep.